-The fellows convey an image of contemporary Germany in the host country through innovative projects and raise the interest of the local population in German culture.
+The fellows convey an image of contemporary Germany in the host country through innovative projects and raise the interest of the local population in German and European culture.
 They establish collaborations between Germany and their location as well as within the region.

 How does the project work?

 They organize expositions, musical events, workshops, lectures, and theater projects, take care of fundraising, acquiring funds from third parties as well as media and public relations work.

 The cultural managers receive fellowships for two years.

 The fellowship awarded by the Robert Bosch Stiftung gives fellows the opportunity to obtain further practical qualifications in international cultural management and to distinguish themselves in the area of international cultural exchange.